 # e.g. "packageManager": "pnpm@11.7.0"

-The --*-only flag updates the lockfile without actually downloading packages — much faster, and it won’t pollute node_modules.
+The lockfile-only flags update the lockfile without installing into node_modules — much faster, and they won’t pollute the directory.

 Step 4: Verify locally in frozen mode